Climate and Average Weather Year Round in Wichita Kansas, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 24 to August 22, with an average daily incident shortwave energy per square meter above 6.3 kWh.
-The brightest day of the year is July 8, with an average of 7.2 kWh.
+The brightest month of the year in Wichita is July, with an average of 7.1 kWh.

 The darker period of the year lasts for 3.1 months, from November 6 to February 8, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 22, with an average of 2.4 kWh.
+The darkest month of the year in Wichita is December, with an average of 2.4 kWh.

 For the purposes of this report, the geographical coordinates of Wichita are 37.692 deg latitude, -97.338 deg longitude, and 1,299 ft elevation.